Chapter 609 — Criminal Code

 Criminal Sexual Conduct in the Second Degree

-Defines criminal sexual conduct in the second degree.
-Covers sexual contact (touching, not penetration) accomplished …
+Defines criminal sexual conduct in the second degree, which covers sexual contact (touching of intimate parts, not …

 609.344